kagisearch/kagi-docs/docs/orion/features/web-apps.md

 ## Install Site as an App from the Address Bar

-On sites that follow the [web application manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) specification, you'll see an install icon in the address bar that makes it easy to create an app for the site.
-To use it, simply click the icon and then confirm by pressing **Install**.
+On sites that follow the [web application manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) specification, you'll see an Install icon in the address bar that makes it easy to create an app for the site.
+To use it, simply click the icon and confirm by pressing Install.
+Then, review the app details and click Create.

 <br />